 Alcohol abuse has threatening consequences and effects on you and society.

-- Child abuse - There are many prevalent cases of child abuse due to alcohol abuse.
+- Child abuse - There are many cases of reported child abuse due to alcohol overdose.
 Child abuse includes child neglect, child endangerment, and physical or psychological maltreatment or molestation of the child.
-If CPS takes up the child abuse case and proves it in the juvenile court, there are chances that you may lose your child custody.
+If CPS takes up the child abuse case and proves it in the juvenile court, there are chances that you may lose custody of your child.

-- Pregnancy and drug abuse - Drug abuse during pregnancy is not considered a crime in many states.
-But it is regarded as child abuse.
-Alcohol has an immediate effect on your body and can enter your child’s body during pregnancy.
+- Pregnancy and drug abuse - Alcohol has an immediate effect on your body and can enter your child’s body during pregnancy.
 The health worker will use the umbilical cord or meconium tissue to test for alcohol during childbirth.
+Learn all about placenta drug testing.

 - Employment - You may not get hired or lose your job as an employee if the employer finds out about alcohol abuse through urine drug testing.

-- Probation - There are meager chances that you might get your probation if you violate the principles of alcohol abuse.
-The probation officer may report your abuse to the court, leading to the extension of your jail time.
+- Probation - The probation officer may report your abuse to the court, leading to the extension of your jail time.

 Amount of intake (ng/mL)